yupidevs/yupi/docs/source/examples/example2.rst

-After the tracking process finishes we will have a list of Trajectory objects in the var **tl**.
+After the tracking process finishes we will have a list of Trajectory objects in the variable ``tl``.
 We can plot them together to evaluate the consistency of all methods.

 .. code-block:: python